Kylie Jenner Sings Along With Baby Daddy Travis Scott As He Plays Cannes Concert

 “Kylie’s obsessed with being famous and having her face everywhere and is begging Travis to be in one of his next videos.
 To be honest, she’s p—-d she hasn’t been in one yet.
 She told Travis that her exes Tyga and PartyNextDoor put her in their videos and flat out asked him what the hell is he waiting for.
 Kylie doesn’t like these video chicks around her man and low-key feels threatened by them.
 If she had it her way, she’d been in all Travis’ videos,” an insider previously told Life & Style Magazine.

-The source went on to reveal that Travis was unhappy about Kylie comparing him to her former boyfriends, and allegedly asked her to quit being so insecure about herself and their relationship.
+The source went on to reveal that Travis was unhappy about Kylie comparing him to her former boyfriends and allegedly asked her to quit being so insecure about herself and their relationship.

 “Travis went off on Kylie, telling her not to ever compare him to another man, especially her exes.
 He basically told her to stop being insecure and to understand she’s the only one in his life and that he doesn’t want to be with anyone but her,” the insider added.